 SAULT STE.
-MARIE, Mich. -- Former Lake Superior State University alumnus Rob Gallinger is returning home as the former Laker men's track and field student-athlete has been named the interim head coach of the LSSU women's and men's cross country and track & field teams as announced this Thursday (Aug.
-17) by interim athletics director Jennifer Constantino.
+MARIE, Mich. -- Rob Gallinger is returning home as the former Lake Superior State University men's track and field student-athlete has been named the interim head coach of the LSSU women's and men's cross country and track & field teams as announced by interim athletics director Jennifer Constantino.

 "I'm excited for this season as it's a homecoming of sorts for me," said Gallinger.
 "I've been given the opportunity to come back to LSSU and coach the team I spent four years competing for.
 I want to thank the LSSU Athletics Department and Jen Constantino for allowing me to step into this role with their full support and all of the encouragement I've been given so far.